List of minor biblical places: Hadashah

 Hadashah (חֲדָשָׁה; in LXX Ἀδασὰν), mentioned only in once in the Bible in the Book of Joshua, was a city in the valley of Judah.
 Its name means 'new'.
 It is mentioned among the cities smitten by Ramesses III in his lists at the Temple of Karnak and the Mortuary Temple of Ramesses III at Medinet Habu as Houdasatha.

 Hali

 Hali is mentioned only in Joshua 19:25, in a list of cities assigned to the Tribe of Asher.
 Stanley Cook believed the name "Hali" may have been a scribal error for "Helbah."

 Hammath

 Hammath was one of the fortified cities of Naphtali.
+Some see it as being the same as Hammoth-dor.

 Hammon

 Hammon is the name of two places in the Hebrew Bible.
 The first is along the borders of the Tribe of Asher.
 The second is a Levitical city inside the territory of the Tribe of Naphtali, which is probably identical to Hammath and Hammoth-dor (1 Chronicles 6:76), or verse 61 in some Bibles.